 If you don’t meet these requirements, you’ll have to explore other avenues to immigrate to Australia.

-2. I only need 65 points to apply for a subclass 189 visa
+2. I only need 65 points to apply for an Independent Skilled Visa (Subclass 189)

 NOT ENTIRELY TRUE.
-Yes, you must get at least 65 points in your points test but that’s only to enter the Expression of Interest (EOI) pool for the subclass 189 visa.
+Yes, you must get at least 65 points in your points test but that’s only to enter the Expression of Interest (EOI) pool for the Independent Skilled Visa.

-The demand for subclass 189 visas is very high and only the highest ranked applicants by points score are selected to receive an Invitation to Apply (ITA).
+The demand for Skilled Independent visas is very high and only the highest ranked applicants by points score are selected to receive an Invitation to Apply (ITA).

 3. I don’t have to take an English test for my skilled migrant application because I hold an eligible passport